2028 AFC U-17 Women's Asian Cup

 The 2028 AFC U-17 Women's Asian Cup will be the 12th edition of the AFC U-17 Women's Asian Cup (including previous editions of the AFC U-17 Women's Championship and AFC U-16 Women's Championship), the annual international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-17 national teams of Asia.
 It will be the last of three consecutive AFC U-17 Women's Asian Cup hosted in China (also in Suzhou), following the 2026 and 2027 tournament.

 It will be held in China between 20 April–7 May 2028.
 A total of twelve teams will compete in the tournament.

 The top four teams of the tournament will qualify for the 2028 FIFA U-17 Women's World Cup in Morocco as the AFC representatives.

 Qualification

-The host country and the top three teams of the previous tournament in 2027 will qualify automatically, while the other eight teams will be decided by qualification.
-There will be one round of qualification matches, which will be held between 2–10 October 2027.
+Starting in 2028, only the host country will gain automatic qualification, while the top three teams from the previous tournament (2027) will have to enter the qualification phase.
+Qualification for the Finals will be organized through the regional qualifying tournaments.
+Following the meeting of the AFC Women's Football Committee on 20 March 2026, the approved slot allocation are as follows: